nitin42/generative-art-tools/README.md

 - `id` - A unique element id (useful if you're rendering multiple sketch components)

 - `callback: (twoJSInstance) => void` - A callback function that receives the Two.js instance.
-Use this callback to do extra work.
+Use this callback to do extra work with the sketch

 ### Shaders